-The 11th edition of the European Electronic Monitoring Conference ‘Blurring boundaries: making and breaking connections’ will be held in Zagreb, Croatia.
-The conference will take place from the 16th of April until the 18th of April 2018.
+We are pleased to invite you to the 11th edition of the European Electronic Monitoring Conference ‘Blurring boundaries: making and breaking connections’ which will be jointly organised with the Probation Service in the Republic of Croatia.
+The conference will take place in Zagreb, Croatia from the 16th of April until the 18th of April 2018.

 Electronic monitoring (EM) has matured into a commonplace penal tool used widely across Europe and beyond.
 Its applications appear to be limitless and its purposes diverse.

 As a result, it is being viewed increasingly as a panacea for a range of societal challenges within and beyond criminal justice leading to numerous uses including in the areas of mental health, domestic violence; terrorism and immigration and diverse target groups including mental health patients, children and young people, victims of domestic violence as well as offenders.